-- (1) The crew composition, including the following, should be specified: - (i) minimum flight crew (according to the appropriate manual); and - (ii) additional flight crew. - (2) In addition, for flight crew members, the following should be specified: - selection criteria (initial qualification, flight experience, experience of the activity); - (ii) initial training (volume and content of the training); and - (iii) recent experience requirement and/or recurrent training (volume and content of the training).
+(1) The crew composition, including the following, should be specified:

+- (i) minimum flight crew (according to the appropriate manual); and - (ii) additional flight crew. - (2) In addition, for flight crew members, the following should be specified: - (i) selection criteria (initial qualification, flight experience, experience of the activity); - (ii) initial training (volume and content of the training); and - (iii) recent experience requirement and/or recurrent training (volume and content of the training). - (3) If the operator specifies a crew composition of more than one pilot, the following should apply: - (i) the SOPs should ensure that the pilot flying and pilot monitoring functions are possible from either pilot's seat throughout the flight; and - (ii) the operator should adapt the SOPs to the specified crew composition.